boyahou/boyahou.github.io/_pages/about.md

 April 2024: I'll be presenting my work at [the 10th Midwest Workshop on Control and Game Theory](https://mwcgt2024.northwestern.edu/) at Northwestern, and [the 4th Symposium on Machine Learning and Dynamical Systems](https://sites.google.com/site/boumedienehamzi/home/fourth-symposium-on-machine-learning-and-dynamical-systems) at the Fields Institute.

 # Research
 Autonomous systems are just around the corner.
 Different from "automated" agents that operate in a fixed world, "autonomous" ones should be able to conceptualize, reason, and act in changing environments without human intervention.

 How can autonomous agents understand the environment landscape?
 How to learn a representation of the environment such that knowledge can be transferred to related environments, and extrapolated to unknown environments?
 How could we control the complexity of such a representation?
 The goal of my research is to answer these questions.

 - ## Nonparametric Compressed Learning of Dynamical Systems:

-   In my research, I aim to reconcile the classical model-based approach with the modern learning-based approach, where the role of a model is to represent an agent's existing knowledge and yet to allow for data-driven tuning to perfect control designs.

-  The key threads of my research methodology are (a) an operator-theoretic approach to build an analytically tractable representation of environments; and (b) selective loss of details via compression to control model complexity.

   - **B. Hou**, S. Sanjari, A. Koppel, S. Bose, "Compressed Online Learning of Conditional Mean Embedding". under submission at COLT 2024 [download](../assets/COLT2024.pdf)